playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 console.log(<p>Test</p>); // ReactElement
 ```

-Because of this behavior, in order to pass more than one JSX value to a component, we can use function parameters and pass them that way.
+Because of this behavior, to pass more than one JSX value to a component, we can use function parameters and pass them that way.

 ```jsx
 const Dropdown = ({ children, header, expanded, toggle }) => {